vadanrod14/RA.Aid/README.md

 - `--temperature`: LLM temperature (0.0-2.0) to control randomness in responses
 - `--disable-limit-tokens`: Disable token limiting for Anthropic Claude react agents
 - `--recursion-limit`: Maximum recursion depth for agent operations (default: 100)
+- `--test-cmd`: Custom command to run tests.
+If set user will be asked if they want to run the test command
+- `--auto-test`: Automatically run tests after each code change
+- `--max-test-cmd-retries`: Maximum number of test command retry attempts (default: 3)
 - `--version`: Show program version number and exit

 ### Example Tasks